 - 1/2 stick unsalted butter

 - Pinch of salt

 - 1. Preheat the oven to 325°F (160°C).

 - 2. Put the sugars and vegetable oil in a mixing bowl, and beat until very well blended.
 Add the eggs one at a time, beating well after each addition.
 Sift together the flour, baking soda, cinnamon, nutmeg, and salt, and gradually add to the sugar and eggs, mixing just until well blended.

 - 3. Stir in the apples, pecans, and vanilla, and pour into a buttered and 9-by-13-inch baking pan.

-- 4. Bake in the preheated oven until a skewer or toothpick inserted into the center of the cake comes out clean, about 1 1/4 hours (begin checking after 50 minutes).
-Remove from the oven, and allow to cool in the pan while you prepare the caramel glaze.
+- 4. Bake in the preheated oven until a skewer or toothpick inserted into the center of the cake comes out clean and the sides of the cake begin to pull away from the pan, 60 to 75 minutes.
+(You may want to (begin checking the cake for doneness after 50 minutes.)
+Remove from the oven and let cool in the pan while you prepare the caramel glaze.